When Is the Best Time

 Location and Tips

-The Marino Las Baulas National Park was created in 1990 to protect the endangered leatherback turtles eggs from poachers.
-Hundreds of female leatherbacks come ashore each year to lay their eggs.
+The Marino Las Baulas National Park was developed in 1990 to protect the endangered leatherback turtle eggs from poachers.
+Hundreds of female leatherbacks come ashore each year to lay their eggs and the number is continuously growing.
 It is one of the most important nesting sites in Costa Rica.

 The white sand beaches are incredibly beautiful.
 The dry tropical forests are home to are a huge variety of wildlife and more than 170 bird species.
 Several white-throated magpie-jays observed us while having lunch.